ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **SUBSTITUTE TEACHER**
 _(nervously)_

 > Good morning, class.
-I'm Mr. Thompson, and I'll be your substitute teacher today.
+I'm Mr. Sullivan, and I'll be your substitute teacher today.
+Mr. Foster is out sick - and I'm here to help out with the lesson plan.
+Let's see what we got here.

 _The students exchange curious glances.
 Mac and Asher take their seats, whispering to each other._